Floodplain Development Permit Requirements

-Since 1900, 100 floods have been recorded along Salt Creek and Its tributaries in and near the City of Lincoln.
-Of those 17 were classified as major, 30 as moderate, and 49 as minor.
-The Salt Creek flood in May of 1950 resulted from a thunderstorm that dumped 11 inches of rainfall in a 6 hour period over the Salt Creek drainage basin.
+Since 1900, 100 floods have been recorded along Salt Creek and its tributaries in and near the City of Lincoln.
+Of those, 17 were classified as major, 30 as moderate, and 49 as minor.
+The Salt Creek flood in May, 1950 resulted from a thunderstorm that dumped 11 inches of rainfall in a 6-hour period over the Salt Creek drainage basin.
 Nearly 20,000 acres were flooded and 9 people died.
-In Lincoln 600 homes, 80 commercial establishments, railroad yards, and other properties were flooded.
+In Lincoln, 600 homes, 80 commercial establishments, and several railroad yards were flooded.
 Basin damages were estimated at 2.9 million dollars.
-If a repeat flood event of this magnitude were to occur it could result in greater damages and greater loss of life.
+If a flood event of this magnitude occurred now, it could result in greater damages and greater loss of life.

 Local Flood Safety

 Mitigation pays.
 It includes any activities that prevent an emergency, reduce the chance of an emergency happening, or lessen the damaging effects of unavoidable emergencies.
-Investing in mitigation steps now such as constructing barriers such as levees and purchasing flood insurance will help reduce the amount of structural damage to your home and financial loss from building and crop damage should a flood or flash flood occur.
+Investing in mitigation steps now such as constructing levees and purchasing flood insurance will help to reduce the amount of structural damage to your home and financial loss from building and crop damage should a flood or flash flood occur.

 Before a Flood